Gel Mediums

 The term "plein air" comes from the French phrase "en plein air," meaning "in the open air."
 While painting outdoors has been practised for centuries, it became a formalised technique in the mid-19th century with the advent of the Impressionist movement.
 Artists like Claude Monet, Pierre-Auguste Renoir, and Camille Pissarro sought to capture the fleeting effects of light and atmosphere in their landscapes, often working quickly to convey the changing conditions of the natural world.

-The invention of portable easels and the development of pre-mixed paint in tubes made plein air painting more accessible, allowing artists to leave their studios and immerse themselves in the landscapes they depicted.
+The invention of portable easels and the development of pre-mixed paint in tubes made plein-air painting more accessible, allowing artists to leave their studios and immerse themselves in the landscapes they depicted.
 This movement influenced not only the Impressionists but also later artists, such as the American painters of the Hudson River School and the Australian Heidelberg School, who embraced outdoor painting to capture the unique qualities of their respective environments.

-Claude Monet: Often considered the father of plein air painting, Monet's works, such as his series of water lilies and haystacks, exemplify the power of capturing natural light and colour directly from nature.
+Claude Monet: Often considered the father of plein-air painting, Monet's works, such as his series of water lilies and haystacks, exemplify the power of capturing natural light and colour directly from nature.

 Tom Roberts: An Australian painter and a key figure in the Heidelberg School, Roberts is known for his evocative landscapes that depict the Australian bush with a fresh and vibrant palette.